nhsuk/gp-finder/README.md

 ## Application development

 The application has some scripts to make things easier for development.
-For more information about scrips, please read the info [here](https://github.com/nhsuk/gp-finder/blob/master/scripts/README.md)
+For more information about scripts, please read the info [here](https://github.com/nhsuk/gp-finder/blob/master/scripts/README.md)

 Please run the `./scripts/bootstrap` script first and follow the instructions.